 This is a condition that can lead to active myeloma.
 It involves M proteins, which are abnormal antibodies made by myeloma cells.
 But MGUS doesn't cause other symptoms of myeloma.

-In people who live with this condition for 20 years, only 1 in 5 get active myeloma.
+In people who live with this condition for 20 years, usually only 1 in 5 get active myeloma.
 People with MGUS usually aren't treated unless they have side effects, such as pain and numbness in their hands, feet, or thighs; muscle weakness; bleeding; or heart or kidney problems.

 You may have lab tests every 3 to 6 months to check for an increase in M proteins or signs of the organ damage active myeloma can cause.